zhangjianlin77/OkHttpDownloadManager/README.md

 After initialize , use getInstance() in anywhere and will get DownloadManager instance.

     DownloadManager manager = DownloadManager.getInstance();
-if you need show download tasks information,you can get downloading tasks by
+if you need show download tasks information at Activity, you can get downloading tasks list by

     downloadManager.getTaskList();
-return value is a list consist by class TransferTask , can use as parameter to ListView/RecyclerView's Adapter.
+return value is a list consist by class TransferTask , can use as the parameter of ListView/RecyclerView's Adapter.
+Implement interface DownloadManager.DownloadUpdateListener in Activity,and update UI

+    @Override
+    public void OnUIUpdate()
+    {
+        adapter.notifyDataSetChanged();
+    }

 ###other api

     downloadManager.pause(url);
     downloadManager.restart(url);

+###single task downloading
 ![single download task](https://github.com/nebulae-pan/OkHttpDownloadManager/blob/master/device-2016-03-21-214932.png)